 No matter what the condition, it is imperative that the doctor performs a thorough and comprehensive exam to determine the exact nature of the patient’s condition.

-If you are interested in seeing if you are a candidate for our breakthrough procedures for treating back pain give us a call at 661-940-6302 to schedule a consultation and screening exam with Dr. Hodges or Dr. Howard.
+If you are interested in seeing if you are a candidate for our breakthrough procedures for treating back pain give us a call at 661-940-6302 to schedule a consultation and screening exam with Dr. Hodges or Dr. Eckel.